Ivan and Janice Stone Lecture

 Steven Lee Myers is a correspondent for the New York Times, covering foreign policy and national security issues.
-Author of The New Tsar, a biography of Vladimir Putin, he was NY Times bureau chief in Moscow from 2013 to 2014, and also reported from Moscow from 2002-2007, covering Russia and the other former Soviet republics.
+Author of The New Tsar: The Rise and Reign of Vladimir Putin, he was NY Times bureau chief in Moscow from 2013 to 2014, and also reported from Moscow from 2002-2007, covering Russia and the other former Soviet republics.
 He currently is based in Beijing.

 ABOUT THE STONE LECTURE